 The two beaches of Hope Cove are amongst some of the most popular in South Devon, regardless of season, rain or shine.
 The village of Hope Cove boasts a combination of stunning natural scenery and excellent facilities (even on Christmas Day!), making it a convenient location for those in search of a wild festive adventure.
-Both the Hope & Anchor Inn, and The Cove Cafe Bar are open on Christmas Day over lunchtime for a sumptuous hot chocolate, or perhaps something a little stronger.
+Both the Hope & Anchor Inn, and The Cove Café Bar are open on Christmas Day over lunchtime for a sumptuous hot chocolate, or perhaps something a little stronger.
 Or, if you’ve already booked a buffet spread in your very own ‘pod’ at The Lobster Pod, simply stroll to your feast that awaits.

 A popular sandy cove just a short walk from Salcombe town centre, North Sands beach enjoys stunning views across the harbour.
 The beach here often avoids the winter storms and currents, making it a great, safe place to run in for a quick dip.